campbio/celda/README.md

 # These types of models have shown good performance with sparse data.

-## Examples and vignettes

-Vignettes are available in the package.

-An analysis example using celda with RNASeq via vignette('celda-analysis')

 ## Installation Instructions

 To install the beta release of celda via devtools: